How to Upload Custom Fonts to WordPress for FREE?

 Once you’ve selected the file, add a name for your font in the Font Name field.

-Then you have to select a variation for the font from the Select Variation dropdown, choose the variation to match your font style and if you want to add more variation, then click on Add Variant button and follow the same process.
+Then you have to select a variation for the font from the variation dropdown, choose the variation to match your font style and if you want to add more variation, then click on Add Variant button and follow the same process.

-Once done, click on the Save Font button and it will show your added fonts.
+Once done, click on the Save button and it will show your added fonts.

 Now your font is uploaded, and you can access it from the Nexter customizer, different WordPress blocks and even form Elementor widgets.